Transfer Stations (Dumps/Landfills)

 Items not accepted at the Transfer Stations include:

-Sealed Drums, Fuel/Propane or Oil Tanks, Compressed Gas Cylinders, Fire Extinguishers
+• Sealed Drums, Fuel/Propane/Oil Tanks, Compressed Gas, Fire Extinguishers

 Some items, like ducting, furnaces, and oil tanks, may require special preparation or are not accepted at the Transfer Stations.
-See Household Hazardous Wastes for how to safely dispose of household chemicals and other items that are accepted at the region's Household Hazardous Waste facilities, but not at the Transfer Stations.
+See our Household Hazardous Waste page for how to safely dispose of household chemicals and other items that are accepted at Household Hazardous Waste facilities, but not at the Transfer Stations.

 Payments